Fattts/Fattts/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Hi, I'm trying to get Home Brew installed on my MI Mac mini.
+I'm trying to access the SMART data on my ssd so I can try to anticipate failure accurately.